NetWare File System

-For larger files the file system utilized a performance feature named Turbo FAT.
+For larger files, the file system utilized a performance feature named Turbo FAT.

 Transparent file compression was also supported, although this had a significant impact on the performance of file serving.

 Every name space requires its own separate directory entry for each file.
 While the maximum number of directory entries is 16,000,000, two resident name spaces would reduce the usable maximum number of directory entries to 8,000,000, and three to 5,333,333.

 16-bit NWFS could handle volumes of up to 256 MB.
 However, its only name-space support was a dedicated API to handle Macintosh clients.

+The Netware File System supported native RAID 0 and RAID 1 capabilities long before RAID systems came into use on personal computers.
+Disk mirroring and duplexing were basic features of the file system, and NWFS also supported multi-segmented volumes, and round-robin reads, much like RAID 0 and RAID 1 does today.